Esikava/ssh_connector/README.md

 ________________________________________________________________________________________________________________________________________

-To start using the program, download the ssh_connector executable file Run the file in the terminal and you can use it.
+To start using the program, download the ssh_connector executable file

+Run the file in the terminal chmod +x ssh_connector

 When connecting for the first time, select the manual input function: 0.
 Manual input.